Black Magic (Jonasu song)

 "Black Magic" is a song by German DJ and producer Jonasu, released as a single on 18 December 2020 by 3 Beat Records.
-It was written by Jonasu, RØRY, and Dutch singer Rani who also provides uncredited vocals.
+It was written by Jonasu, RØRY, and Dutch singer Rani who also provided uncredited vocals.
 Remixes by SHOSH and Tim Croft were released on 26 March and 11 June 2021 respectively.
 After being used in an episode of British dating game show Love Island in June 2021, the song registered a 59% increase in daily Spotify streams and entered the top 40 of the UK Singles Chart.